Decision-making capacity in dementia

 Always start from the assumption that the person has the capacity to make the decision in question.First principle of Mental Capacity Act

 - There is some reason why the person's ability to make decisions is affected.
 If the person has a diagnosis of dementia, this would be true.
-Other examples are the effects of a stroke, some mental health problems or having a learning disability.
-It can also include being bereaved, or shocked after an accident - it needn't be permanent or even medical.
+Other examples are the effects of a stroke, some mental health problems, or having a learning disability.
+It can also include being under the influence of drugs or alcohol, or shocked after an accident – it needn't be permanent or even medical.

 This is called the two-stage mental capacity assessment.